nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 **Higher-order Component Naming**: Use a composite of the higher-order component’s name and the passed-in component’s name as the `displayName` on the generated component.
 For example, the higher-order component `withFoo()`, when passed a component `Bar` should produce a component with a `displayName` of `withFoo(Bar)`.

-{% hint style="warning" %}
-Why?
+> Why?
 A component’s `displayName` may be used by developer tools or in error messages, and having a value that clearly expresses this relationship helps people understand what is happening.
-{% endhint %}

 ```javascript
 // bad